Fruit Trees & Bushes

 muscadine & scuppernongs

 Regular grapes don't grow that well in our area, but muscadines do.
 There are black and bronze types with varying sizes and sweetness.
 The female varieties have the bigger sweeter fruit, while the males usually have a smaller fruit.
-But the females will not produce fruit without a male pollinator within 15 or so feet.
+However, the females will not produce fruit without a male pollinator within 15 or so feet.
 Easy to grow, very drought tolerant.